Master of Science for Teachers

 - To provide distance learning opportunities via webcasting and frequent on-line interaction between university faculty, teacher-participants, and their students.

-Goals of the MST Program
+MST Program Goals

 - Encourage MST students to incorporate MST experiences into curriculum development.